Benchpress: A Scalable and Versatile Workflow for Benchmarking Structure Learning Algorithms: Benchpress in practice

 \subsection{Bayesian network with random parameters and fixed DAG}

-In this example we study a random binary Bayesian network where the graph \(\graph\) is fixed and the associated parameters \(\param\) are regarded as random.
-More specifically, we consider 50 models \(\{(\graph,\param_i)\}_{i=1}^{50}\), where the graph structure \(\graph\) is that of the well known Bayesian network \emph{HEPAR II} (\vals{hepar2.csv}), first introduced in \cite{onisko2003probabilistic}.
+In this example, we study a random binary Bayesian network where the graph \(\graph\) is fixed and the associated parameters \(\param\) are regarded as random.
+More specifically, we consider 100 models \(\{(\graph,\param_i)\}_{i=1}^{100}\), where the graph structure \(\graph\) is that of the well known Bayesian network \emph{HEPAR II} (\emph{hepar2.csv}), first introduced in \cite{onisko2003probabilistic}.
 This graph has 70 nodes and 123 edges and has become one of the standard benchmarks for evaluating the performance of structure learning algorithms.
-The maximum number of parents per node is 6 and we sample the parameters \(\param_i\) using the \randbn\, module (Section~\ref{sec:parameters}), in the same manner as described in Section~\ref{sec:randbin}.
-From each model we draw, as before, two datasets \(\rma_i^{320},\) and \(\rma_i^{640}\) of sample sizes \(n=320\) and \(n=640\), respectively, using the \iid\, module.
+The maximum number of parents per node is 6 and we sample the parameters \(\param_i\) using the \randbn\, module (Appendix~\ref{app:params}), in the same manner as described in Section~\ref{sec:randbin}.
+From each model we draw, as before, one dataset \(\rma_i\) of sample size \(n=320\), using the \iid\, module.
 The full \proglang{JSON} specification for this study is found in \emph{paper\_hepar2\_bin.json}.

-Figure~\ref{fig:hepar2bin} shows the ROC curves for this scenario.
-The algorithms appear to be divided in two groups with respect to their performance in terms of TPR.
-Constraint based methods including PC (\texttt{pc-binCItest}), FCI (\texttt{fci-chi-square}), RFCI (\texttt{rfci-chi-square}), inter-IAMB (\texttt{interiamb-mi}), MMHC (\texttt{mmhc-bde-mi}), and GS (\texttt{gs-mi}) appear to cluster in the lower scoring region (TPR \(<0.5\)), with GS achieving the lowest FPRp.
-Score based methods on the other seem to concentrate in the higher scoring region (TPR \(>0.5\)).
-For the smaller dataset (\(n=320\)), the group of better performing algorithms includes FGES (\texttt{fges-bdeu}), iteratve order MCMC (\texttt{omcmc\_itsample-bde}), iterative search MCMC (\texttt{itsearch\_sample-bde}), GFCI (\texttt{gfci-bdeu-chi-square}), all with FPRp \(\approx0.15\).
-For the larger data set (\(n=640\)) the higher performing group in terms of FPRp \(\approx0.11\) includes again iterative order MCMC (\texttt{omcmc\_itsample-bde}) and iterative search MCMC (\texttt{itsearch\_sample-bde}), this time joined by GOBNILP (\texttt{gobnilp-bde}).
+Figure~\ref{fig:hepar2bin} shows the ROC type curves for this scenario.
+The algorithms appear to divide between two groups with respect to their performance in terms of $TP/P$.
+Constraint-based methods including PC (\texttt{pc-binCItest}), and MMHC (\texttt{mmhc-bde-mi}) appear to cluster in the lower scoring region ($TP/P$ \(<0.5\)).
+Score-based methods on the other hand seem to concentrate in the higher-scoring region ($TP/P$ \(>0.5\)).
+The best performing algorithm is clearly GRaSP (\texttt{grasp-bdeu}) followed by a group of algorithms including FGES (\texttt{fges-bdeu}), BOSS (\texttt{boss-bdeu}), iterative order MCMC (\texttt{omcmc-bde}), and iterative search MCMC (\texttt{itsearch-bde}), all with $FP/P$ \(\approx0.15\).